Night Has Come (TV series)

 Night Has Come is a 2023 South Korean television series written by Kang Min-ji, directed by Lim Dae-woong, and starring Lee Jae-in, Kim Woo-seok, Choi Ye-bin, Cha Woo-min, Ahn Ji Ho, and Jung So-ri.
 It was released on U+ Mobile TV from December 4 to 21, 2023, and every Monday to Thursday.
 It is also available for streaming on Netflix in South Korea, and on Viu and Viki in selected regions.

 Synopsis

 A group of high school students is forced to play a deadly real-life game of Mafia at a retreat center.
-The class 2–3 students from Yooil High School go on a field trip.
+The class 2–3 students from Yooil High School go on a field trip to the centre, however their teacher and another class soon disappears.
 When night comes, all the students in the building receive a message that indicates that the mafia game is about to begin.
 The only way to survive is to eliminate fellow classmates and find the Mafia.